 You'll be able to file a provisional patent software without drawings, but it could be a big mistake since drawings actually are worth a thousand words.
 Although you can get non-provisional patent software to secure the submission date of your invention without using a drawing, it does not imply that drawings are not required.
 Sadly, since you cannot add disclosure after you file a non-provisional patent software, it is possible that you will be prevented from submitting drawings after your non-provisional submission date, which may, in the end, compromise the disclosure and increase the procedural cost, which might lead to the abandonment of a brand new patent.

 The U.S. Court of Appeals for the Federal Circuit has continuously modified the decisions regarding the disclosure of the artwork at the time of applying for a patent.
-When you by accident take away one thing out of the written disclosure, the drawings you submit could convey nuanced details about your invention, therefore prime quality skilled illustrations rather than novice sketches should be included.
-In many circumstances, the Patent Office will settle for novice sketches, however given the comparatively low value of getting skilled drawings ($75 to $150 a page) and given the far better element in an expert illustration, you're actually doing yourself a disservice to those who do not have skilled illustrations on the time of submission.
+When you take away one thing out of the written disclosure, the drawings you submit could convey nuanced details about your invention; therefore, prime quality skilled illustrations rather than novice sketches should be included.
+In many circumstances, the Patent Office will settle for novice sketches; however, given the comparatively low value of getting skilled drawings ($75 to $150 a page) and given the far better element in an expert illustration, you're actually doing yourself a disservice to those who do not have skilled illustrations on the time of submission.

 If you need help with how to write a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.